ANG3L0/twitter-bot/README.md

 node nxt.js

 You'll need to do:
-npm install email-templates
+npm install email-templates@0.1.0
-npm install nodemailer
+npm install nodemailer@0.5.2
-npm install node-twitter-api
+npm install node-twitter-api@1.1.0

 You'll also need your own config file for your twitter keys.